holdenbrown/Roommate-Finder-Website/README.md

 # Roommate-Finder-Website
 This project uses react and javascript to make a website that helps students at a university find roommates.
-There are two sides to this website a student side where they take a survery
+There are two sides to this website a student side where students take a survery and get the emailes of other students with similar interests.
+A json file is used to store student accounts and data.
+The other side of the website is for the university and it stores information about how many students need to find roommates.
+The different sides of the website can be reached by signing in with different accounts.